Blog Posts

 The Most Common Go-To-Market Mistakes

-Across many organizations, several patterns repeatedly limit sales performance.
+Across many organizations, several patterns consistently limit sales performance:

 Leading With the Product Instead of the Business Problem

-Many sales teams talk about features and capabilities rather than the business outcomes executives care about.
+Sales teams often focus on features and capabilities rather than the business outcomes executives care about.
 Customers buy results, not products.

 Weak Opportunity Qualification